Originally published January 31st, 2023

 Learn essential documentation

-Documents need to be submitted to certain parties for your products to flow smoothly from the factory to their final destination.
+Documents need to be submitted to certain parties, such as your freight forwarder, customs broker, and Amazon FBA warehouse, for your products to flow smoothly through the international shipping process from the factory to their final destination.

 ISF Document.
 Some forwarders will need you to create an ISF document yourself and submit it to your customs clearance agent.

-Some forwarders don’t handle this as they don’t establish any communication with customs agents until the end when sending your container’s arrival notice, so they leave it on you, the seller, to create and submit it.
+Some freight forwarders don’t handle this step, as they don’t establish any communication with customs agents or your customs broker until the end—when sending your container’s arrival notice—so they leave it on you, the Amazon seller, to create and submit it for customs clearance.

 Creating one is simple enough, some quick Google searching will find you a bunch of free templates, like this page from IncoDocs.